 The hybrid method reported in the previous sections is designed to allow a more detailed investigation into wave propagation in a coated pipe with a view to optimising the performance of commercial LRUT devices.
 The most significant problem encountered in experimental testing is that the coating attenuates the incident and reflected signal and so one finds it difficult to detect defects that are a relatively long distance from the source of excitation.
-However, it is not known if the coating affects the interpretation of the returning pulse in the time domain.
+However, it is not known if the coating significantly affects the way in which the waves are scattered by a defect, or how the coating affects the interpretation of the returning pulse in the time domain.
 Accordingly, the following sections address these questions and attempt to guide LRUT in coated pipes towards a more optimal approach.
 This is best achieved by first analysing the influence of the coating in the frequency domain, which is then followed in the next section by an investigation in the time domain.
 The frequency domain analysis that follows splits into two parts, the first examines the behaviour of the coated pipe eigenmodes, whereas the second part examines scattering from a defect.
-In the example that follows the coated section of the pipe has the following properties (unless otherwise specified): the pipe substrate is made from steel and the coating is the same viscoelastic material as that described in section 3.2.
+In the example that follows the coated section of the pipe has the following properties (unless otherwise specified): the pipe substrate is made from steel and the coating is the same viscoelastic material as that described in Section 3.2.
 The inner radius of the pipe is 39 mm, the outer radius of the steel substrate is 44.65 mm, and a reference coating with a thickness of 1.5 mm is chosen.

-4.1 Mode shapes for a coated pipe
+4.1.
+Mode shapes for a coated pipe